coinotc/coinotc-mobile/README.md

 ```
 ionic cordova build ios
 ```

+* If you are getting FCM error copy GoogleService-Info.plist to the ios platform root directory.

+* Make sure your cordova is up to date (8.0.0) if not the qr code scanner won't work

 * Launch xcode, change the version number and archieve the app which eventually will use the app loader to upload to the itunes connect platform .